TianSeb/vinilus-store/README.md

 - Run npm start , that will start the app on localhost:3000
 ## Deploy https://TianSeb.github.io/vinilus-store

-- Configured Pipeline to build in GH Pages on every deploy (npm run build)
+- Configured Pipeline to build in GH Pages on every deploy (npm run deploy)
 - If you want to set your own Pipeline:
     - Change "homepage" field in package.json, you may also have to set the configurations on your own repository.